Over 2 million visitors enter Edinburgh Castle annually, making it Scotland’s most visited tourist attraction.

 Exploring Edinburgh Castle

-There are three ways tourists can explore the interiors of Edinburgh Castle – a self-guided tour, a guided tour, or a private tour.
+Tourists can explore the interiors of Edinburgh Castle in three ways: a self-guided tour, a guided tour, or a private tour.

 *For up to five people